nais/doc/docs/nais-application/application.md

     ```

 ### openSearch.instance
 Configure your application to access your OpenSearch instance.
-The last part of the name used when creating the instance (ie. opensearch-<team>-<instance>)
+The last part of the name used when creating the instance (ie. opensearch-{team}-{instance})

 Type: `string`<br />
 Required: `true`<br />